John Lesinski Sr.: Congress

-Lesinski died in Dearborn, Michigan on May 27, 1950, and was interred in Mount Olivet Cemetery in Detroit.
+Lesinski died in Dearborn, Michigan on May 27, 1950, and was interred in Mount Olivet Cemetery in Detroit, Michigan.

 Family

 Lesinski was married three times.
 His first wife, Stella died in 1919, and his second wife, Barbara, died in 1937.
 His third wife Estelle Geisinger, survived him.

 Lesinski was the father of nine children, seven of whom survived to adulthood—Joan, John, Maxine, Delphine, Raymond, Beverly, and Edwin.